For daily wit & wisdom, sign up for the Almanac newsletter.

 Get under the shower!
-The Leonids meteor shower, that is.
-This dependable event, which peaks around November 17 or 18, is so named because its meteors appear to come from the constellation Leo.
+The Leonid meteor shower, that is.
+This dependable event, which peaks around mid-November each year, is so named because its meteors appear to come from the constellation Leo.

-Although this shower averages 10 to 15 shooting stars per hour, occasionally it surprises.
-During meteor storms, which occur about every 33 years, the Leonids are known to roar.
+Although this shower typically averages 10 to 15 shooting stars per hour, occasionally, it surprises.
+During meteor storms, which occur about every 33 years, the Leonids are known to truly roar!
 In 1966, viewers saw thousands of meteors per minute.
-In 2001, there were up to 800 per hour.
+In 2001, there were up to 800 per hour falling through the sky.
 A spectacular display won’t happen again, however, until around 2034; expect a docile turnout this year.
 Nevertheless, the Leonids meteors are often colorful and travel at one of the fastest speeds of all meteors.
 Some produce bright fireballs with long trails.

 For the best show, choose a site away from city lights and wait until after midnight.
 Then set up a lounge chair and look up and/or to the southeast for shooting stars.
 Don’t forget to make a wish (or 10 to 15)!